pl04351820/Cloud_paper_summary/Raft.md

     - learder.
     - Candidate.
     - Follower.
 - log replication, Guarantee the strong consistency by unify log informaiton.
+To guarantee fault-tolerance.
+The leader first ask to write log and then commit it to avoid crashing.
+After writing log, it will commit it.
 - Security.
 - Member change.